 - Conduct interviews which can test for the job specific skills which the applicants claim to possess in their résumé.

 - These tips, when combined with authenticating the job history using an employment verification service, can enable you to avoid résumé fraud.
 The ultimate result is that those hired will be the best choice for the job.

-Key Employment Verification Terms
+What Are Some Key Employment Verification Terms?

-During the employment verification process, there are certain terminologies which employers typically come across.
+During the employment verification hiring process, there are certain terminologies which employers typically come across.
 To avoid any confusion, here is a definition of the most common jargon.

 Reference Shield Laws.
 These are laws which protect employers who share factual information about their previous employees.
 These laws exist to limit liability in case former employees decide to sue.

 W2 Form.
 Employers send this form annually to the IRS, detailing each employee’s earnings and the amount withheld in taxes.
 The W2 form is the best indicator of an employee’s past employment.